1757 - French expedition against Fort William Henry

 Demolition of Fort William Henry

 On the morning of August 11, the Indians decamped in a body and set out for Montréal, carrying with them their plunder and some 200 prisoners.
-Meanwhile, the French troops were set to the work of demolishing and burning the British fort.
+Meanwhile, 1,500 workers were set to the work of demolishing and burning the British fort.

 On August 14, Webb wrote that most of the New York militia had deserted.

-On August 15, the British kept in the entrenched camp were finally sent under escort to Fort Edward where Sir William Johnson had joined Webb with a band of Mohawks.
+On August 15, the British kept in the entrenched camp were finally sent under escort to Fort Edward.
+The same day, the French filled the ditch of Fort William Henry.

 On August 17, learning that the French were retiring, Webb sent the militia back to their homes.

-On August 18, Canadien militia left Fort William Henry to return home for the harvest.
+On August 18, the rest of the French regulars and Canadien militia left Fort William Henry to return home for the harvest.
 When Montcalm quit Fort William Henry a few days later, Lévis assumed command of the remaining troops charged with the transportation of material through the portage near Carillon.

 Loudoun was still at sea, off the coast of Nova Scotia on his way back from Halifax, when a despatch-boat from Governor Pownall of Massachusetts informed him that Fort William Henry was attacked.
 A few days later, he learned by another boat that the fort had been taken.